mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 * [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution (collected in "The Devil and Sherlock Holmes").

 Some *New Yorker* **"classics"** not long enough to make the list:
-* [The End of Nature](https://www.newyorker.com/magazine/1989/09/11/the-end-of-nature) by Bill McKibben (1989, 29k words, book of the same title);
+* [The End of Nature](https://www.newyorker.com/magazine/1989/09/11/the-end-of-nature) by Bill McKibben (1989, 29k words) on the consequences of global warming (book of the same title);
-* [The Journalist and the Murderer](https://www.newyorker.com/magazine/1989/03/13/the-journalist-and-the-murderer-i) by Janet Malcolm (1989, two parts, 39k words, book of the same title);
+* [The Journalist and the Murderer](https://www.newyorker.com/magazine/1989/03/13/the-journalist-and-the-murderer-i) by Janet Malcolm (1989, two parts, 39k words) on a murder case and the journalist who wrote about it (book of the same title);
-* [Great Plains](https://www.newyorker.com/magazine/1989/02/20/i-great-plains) by Ian Frazier (1989, three parts, 62k words, book of the same title);
+* [Great Plains](https://www.newyorker.com/magazine/1989/02/20/i-great-plains) by Ian Frazier (1989, three parts, 62k words) on the area of the central US (book of the same title);
-* [Trouble in the Archives](https://www.newyorker.com/magazine/1983/12/05/trouble-in-the-archives-i) by Janet Malcolm (1983, two parts, 45k words, book: "In the Freud Archives");
+* [Trouble in the Archives](https://www.newyorker.com/magazine/1983/12/05/trouble-in-the-archives-i) by Janet Malcolm (1983, two parts, 45k words) on a dispute among Freud scholars (book: "In the Freud Archives");
-* [Within the Context of No Context](https://www.newyorker.com/magazine/1980/11/17/within-the-context-of-no-context) by George W. S. Trow (1980, 22k words, book of same title);
+* [Within the Context of No Context](https://www.newyorker.com/magazine/1980/11/17/within-the-context-of-no-context) by George W. S. Trow (1980, 22k words) reflections on contemporary culture (book of same title);
-* [The Snow Leopard](https://www.newyorker.com/magazine/1978/03/27/i-the-snow-leopard) by Peter Matthiessen (1978, two parts, 34k words, book of the same title);
+* [The Snow Leopard](https://www.newyorker.com/magazine/1978/03/27/i-the-snow-leopard) by Peter Matthiessen (1978, two parts, 34k words) on a journey through nepal (book of the same title);
-* [Vietnam](https://www.newyorker.com/magazine/1972/07/01/vietnam-i-fire-in-the-lake) by Frances FitzGerald (1972, five parts, 53k, book: "Fire in the Lake");
+* [Vietnam](https://www.newyorker.com/magazine/1972/07/01/vietnam-i-fire-in-the-lake) by Frances FitzGerald (1972, five parts, 53k) on this history and culture of Vietnam up to the Vietnam war (book: "Fire in the Lake");
-* [Raising Kane](https://www.newyorker.com/magazine/1971/02/20/raising-kane-i) by Pauline Kael (1971, two parts, 46k, book: "The Citizen Kane Book");
+* [Raising Kane—I](https://www.newyorker.com/magazine/1971/02/20/raising-kane-i) and [II](https://www.newyorker.com/magazine/1971/02/27/raising-kane-ii) by Pauline Kael (1971, two parts, 46k) on the making of "Citizen Kane" (book: "The Citizen Kane Book");
-* [Joe Gould’s Secret—I](https://www.newyorker.com/magazine/1964/09/19/i-joe-goulds-secret) and [II](https://www.newyorker.com/magazine/1964/09/26/joe-goulds-secret-ii) by Joseph Mitchell (1964, two parts, 39k words, book of the same title);
+* [Joe Gould’s Secret—I](https://www.newyorker.com/magazine/1964/09/19/i-joe-goulds-secret) and [II](https://www.newyorker.com/magazine/1964/09/26/joe-goulds-secret-ii) by Joseph Mitchell (1964, two parts, 39k words) on a New York City eccentric (book of the same title);
-* [Silent Spring—I](https://www.newyorker.com/magazine/1962/06/16/silent-spring-part-1), [II](https://www.newyorker.com/magazine/1962/06/23/silent-spring-part-2), and [III](https://www.newyorker.com/magazine/1962/06/30/silent-spring-part-3) by Rachel Carson (1962, three parts, 52k words, book of the same title);
+* [Silent Spring—I](https://www.newyorker.com/magazine/1962/06/16/silent-spring-part-1), [II](https://www.newyorker.com/magazine/1962/06/23/silent-spring-part-2), and [III](https://www.newyorker.com/magazine/1962/06/30/silent-spring-part-3) by Rachel Carson (1962, three parts, 52k words) on the environmental effects of pesticides (book of the same title);
-* [Letter from a Region in My Mind](https://www.newyorker.com/magazine/1962/11/17/letter-from-a-region-in-my-mind) by James Baldwin (1962, 22k words, book: “The Fire Next Time”);
+* [Letter from a Region in My Mind](https://www.newyorker.com/magazine/1962/11/17/letter-from-a-region-in-my-mind) by James Baldwin (1962, 22k words) reflections of race and religion (book: “The Fire Next Time”);
-* [Hiroshima](https://www.newyorker.com/magazine/1946/08/31/hiroshima) by John Hersey (1946, 30k words, book of the same title).
+* [Hiroshima](https://www.newyorker.com/magazine/1946/08/31/hiroshima) by John Hersey (1946, 30k words) report from the dropping of the atomic bomb (book of the same title).

 I didn't count John McPhee's **Annals of the Former World** series on the geology of the United States: [Basin and Range](https://www.newyorker.com/magazine/1980/10/20/i-basin-and-range) (1980, two parts, 45k words), [In Suspect Terrain](https://www.newyorker.com/magazine/1982/09/13/i-in-suspect-terrain) (1982, three parts, 48k words), [Rising from the Plains](https://www.newyorker.com/magazine/1986/02/24/rising-from-the-plains) (1986, three parts, 53k words), and [Assembling California](https://www.newyorker.com/magazine/1992/09/07/assembling-california-part-i) (1992, three parts, 69k words).
 (Four individual books of the same titles, then collected together as "Annals of the Former World".)

 I didn't count Ved Mehta's immense autobiographical series, known, in its book form, as **"Continents of Exile"** (1972–93, 13 articles, 23 parts, must be nearly half a million words?, books: "Daddyji," "Mamaji," "Vedi," "The Ledge Between the Streams," "Sound-Shadows of the New World," "The Stolen Light," "Up at Oxford").

-I didn’t count any of **Elizabeth Drew**’s series of political dispatches, starting with [the 1974 run under the rubric A Reporter in Washington D.C.](https://www.newyorker.com/magazine/1974/03/11/a-reporter-in-washington-d-c-i-autumn-notes) (two articles, five parts, 138k, book: "Washington Journal"), through to Clinton’s election in 1992.
+I didn’t count any of **Elizabeth Drew**’s series of political dispatches, starting with [the 1974 run under the rubric A Reporter in Washington D.C.]on the downfall of Nixon (https://www.newyorker.com/magazine/1974/03/11/a-reporter-in-washington-d-c-i-autumn-notes) (two articles, five parts, 138k, book: "Washington Journal"), through to Clinton’s election in 1992.
 (Other books: "American Journal," "Portrait of an Election," "Campaign Journal," "Election Journal".)

 Some long **fiction** (again, highly incomplete before 1970):
 * ["The Love of a Good Woman"](https://www.newyorker.com/magazine/1996/12/23/the-love-of-a-good-woman) by Alice Munro (1996, 22k words, collected in the book of the same title);